WPCD-Workflows/documentation/source/old/world/public/xml/euforia.rst

 To access the
 public EUFORIA pages
-, an ITM password is needed.
+, an EU-IM password is needed.